wbamberg/idl-reference/docs/nsITableEditor.md

 A cell that spans across multiple cellmap locations will
   be returned multiple times, once for each location it occupies

-@param aTable                   A table in the document
-@param aRowIndex, aColIndex     The 0-based cellmap indexes

 (in C++ returns: NS_EDITOR_ELEMENT_NOT_FOUND if an element is not found
  passes NS_SUCCEEDED macro)